Adebiyidaris/alx-low_level_programming/README.md

 C hello world
-and other c programs are found here
+and other c programs are found here, yes